Theo Pinson: New York Knicks (2020–2021)

 Three days later after leaving the Brooklyn Nets, on June 26, 2020, Pinson was claimed off waivers by the New York Knicks.

 On November 19, 2020, the Knicks announced that they did not exercise the team option on Pinson, making him a free agent.
 On November 29, the Knicks re-signed Pinson to a two-way contract with the Westchester Knicks.

 Maine Celtics (2021)

 Pinson joined the Milwaukee Bucks for the 2021 NBA Summer League.

 On September 28, 2021, Pinson signed with the Boston Celtics, but was waived at the end of training camp.
 On October 23, he signed with the Maine Celtics as an affiliate player.
 Pinson averaged 16.4 points, 4.4 assists, 4.6 rebounds, and 1.3 steals per game.

-Dallas Mavericks (2021–present)
+Dallas Mavericks and Texas Legends (2021–2024)

 On December 20, 2021, Pinson signed a 10-day contract with the Dallas Mavericks.
 He signed a second 10-day contract with the Mavericks on December 31.
 He signed a two-way contract on January 10, 2022.

 On July 1, 2022, Pinson re-signed with the Mavericks on a one-year deal.
+In the last game of the 2022–23 season, he recorded his first triple-double in a 117–138 loss to the San Antonio Spurs.

+On October 29, 2023, Pinson re-joined the Texas Legends.

+On January 19, 2025, Pinson announced his retirement from professional basketball to focus on his family and broadcasting career.

+Mets de Guaynabo (2025)

+In May 2025, Pinson returned to his basketball career and signed with Mets de Guaynabo of the Baloncesto Superior Nacional (BSN).